 5. Be present.
 This is a hard one actually

 Be there with them.
-I have been in more sessions with my kids, and more doctor’s appointments and more emergency rooms.
+I have been in more sessions with my kids, and doctor’s appointments and emergency rooms than a lot of people.
 I am there as their parent and their advocate too and I rarely leave the room.
 When my daughter is old enough to feel comfortable on her own, and when I know she is in a safe environment to be seen and respected and treated, then maybe I will be sitting in the waiting room letting her take the reins entirely.
 But not yet.
 The only time my daughter had surgery I slept in the room.
 If I am at hospital with my child, I don’t tweet and post and manage client accounts and take client phone calls.

 Oh and this one might be most important of all

 6. Know When to Stop or Take a Break

 This summer we took a break from therapy for my daughter.
 She’s been doing talk therapy since expressing some anger and sadness that seemed explosive and almost like depression at times.
 So we connected with the right supports.
 BUT, during school it was overwhelming to do that every week or two.
 And in the summer I said enough is enough for now.
 She gets to be a kid and I get a small break from that stress too.

 Sometimes Everyone Needs a Break

 Super hard for me to know when to stop.
 But it was time.
 If I feel dead exhausted and resentful of all the time I need to spend at doctors with them, then I need the break as much as they do.
 My call.
 She has happily been a child this summer and enjoyed summer camps without losing time to doctor’s appointments.
 We are both happier this way right now.
 So clearly it was needed for both of us.

 It’s important I am there for both of my girls.
 It’s also important that I am understanding the process and the treatment, so I can help them stick to it.

 Over to you